corpix/material-ui-upload/README.md

 # Usage example

-> You could see live examples providen with storybook, just `make storybook-server` in the root of the repository.
+> You could see live examples providen with storybook, just `make server` in the root of the repository.

 ## Upload